HaukeBartsch/outliers/README.md

 ![distance as color background with point-cloud](https://github.com/HaukeBartsch/outliers/blob/main/images/distance_overlay.png)
-Fig.1: Point-cloud (red circles) from an elongated distribution with Mahalanobis distance as underlay computed at a regular grid.
+Fig.1: Point-cloud (circles) from an elongated distribution with Mahalanobis distance as underlay computed at a regular grid.
+Distance increases based on the shape of the distribution.

 ## Observations